nilearn/nilearn/README.rst

 This projects contains a tutorial on how to process functional Magnetic Resonance Imaging (fMRI) data with the scikit-learn.

-This work is made available by the INRIA Parietal Project Team and the scikit-learn folks, among which V. Michel, A. Gramfort, G. Varoquaux, F. Pedregosa and B. Thirion.
+This work is made available by the INRIA Parietal Project Team and the scikit-learn folks, among which P. Gervais, A. Abraham, V. Michel, A.
+Gramfort, G. Varoquaux, F. Pedregosa and B. Thirion.

 Important links
 ===============

-- Official source code repo: https://github.com/nilearn/tutorial/
+- Official source code repo: https://github.com/nilearn/nilearn/
 - HTML documentation (stable release): http://nilearn.github.com/

 Dependencies